skylight-hq/skylight.digital/pages/brand/illustration/style.md

 {% capture img_desc %}
 [img 1 descriptions]

-Use hair and skin colors, as needed, to represet the diverse world
+Use hair and skin colors, as needed, to represent the diverse world.

-Accent minimally with light gray
+Accent minimally with light gray.

-Creating texture with patterns adds personality to the images
+Creating texture with patterns adds personality to the images.

 [img 2 descriptions]

-Illustrations are crafted using offset outlines with selected fills
+Illustrations are crafted using offset outlines with selected fills.

-Organizational clothing (such as military uniforms) is an exception to the limited palette — it should reflect real life
+Organizational clothing (such as military uniforms) is an exception to the limited palette — it should reflect real life.
 {% endcapture %}